Suh Sung-in

-Suh Sung-in (born July 18, 1959, in Seoul, South Korea) is a former boxer from South Korea.
+Suh Sung-in (born July 18, 1959, in Seoul, South Korea) is a former bantamweight world champion boxer from South Korea.

 Pro career

 In 1984, Suh became the IBF Super Bantamweight champion by beating Bobby Berna via a tenth-round TKO.
 He defended his title once before losing it to Kim Ji-won by a tenth-round KO in 1985.